SynPlexity/seq_analysis_synplexity/README.md

    - Produces summary `.csv` files and histograms

 3. **Similarity Analysis**
- - Quantifies library diversity using:
+ - Quantifies sequence diversity using:
    - **Hamming % identity** (for equal-length sequences)
    - **k-mer Jaccard similarity** (for cross-length comparisons, when applicable)
    - Outputs summary statistics and histograms for visualizing redundancy